tlwilliams895/lchs/src/chapters/loops/accumulator-pattern.rst

 Keeping a Running Total
 -----------------------

-Assume you are working at a theater, and your job is to keep track of how many people walk through the front door.
+Assume you are working at a theater, and your job is to count how many people walk through the front door.
 To help you keep track of the total, your boss gives you a counting tool.
 Every time a person walks in, you push a button and *CLICK*, the total displayed on the tool increases by 1.

 .. index:: ! accumulator pattern